urbangrammarai/urbangrammarai.github.io/src/blog/post16_webmap.md

 };
 ```

-The snippet creates a variable (`mapVectorTileOptions`) and specifies that the tiles should be rendered using leaflet (`rendererFactory: L.canvas.tile`), they should allow interactivity (`interactive: true) as we will need it later, it sets the attribution (`attribution: '(C) Martin Fleischmann") and min and max zoom levels.
+The snippet creates a variable (`mapVectorTileOptions`) and specifies that the tiles should be rendered using leaflet (`rendererFactory: L.canvas.tile`), they should allow interactivity (`interactive: true`) as we will need it later, it sets the attribution (`attribution: '(C) Martin Fleischmann'`) and min and max zoom levels.

 **Vector tile layer**